fatma2123456/CLASSIFYING-RESPIRATORY-DISEASES-FROM-X-RAYS/README.md

 <h2 id="solving-data-imbalance">Solving Data Imbalance Using Augmentation 🌱</h2>

 Imbalanced data is a common issue in machine learning, particularly in medical imaging datasets.
-To address this, **data augmentation** is an effective approach.
+To address this, **data augmentation** is an effective approach,and
+Class weights help to give more importance to the minority classes, ensuring that the model pays adequate attention to all classes during training.
+---
 #### **What is Data Augmentation?**
 Data augmentation involves creating additional training data from the existing dataset by applying transformations to original images.
 This technique helps balance the dataset by artificially increasing the number of samples in underrepresented classes.